huahuu1/best-practice-laravel/README.md

 5. Orders are published to Kafka and displayed on the kitchen display in real-time
 6. Kitchen staff can update order status (received → processing → ready → completed)
 7. Waitstaff are notified when orders are ready to be served
+8. Customers can chat with staff for assistance or special requests

 #### Accessing the System

 - Table Management: http://localhost:9999/tables
 - Kitchen Display: http://localhost:9999/tables/kitchen
 - Customer Menu: http://localhost:9999/tables/{table_id}/menu (accessed via QR code)

+### Chat Functionality

+The system includes real-time chat functionality powered by NestJS and WebSockets:

+- Customers can chat with staff directly from the menu page
+- Staff can respond to customer inquiries in real-time
+- Chat messages are organized by table
+- Integration with Kafka for message persistence and service communication

+#### Chat Architecture

+- NestJS microservice for handling WebSocket connections
+- Socket.io for real-time communication
+- Kafka integration for message persistence and cross-service communication
+- Room-based chat organization by table

+#### Setting Up the Chat Service

+1. Navigate to the restaurant-chat-service directory
+2. Install dependencies with `npm install`
+3. Start the service with `./start-chat-service.sh` or `npm run start:dev`
+4. The chat service will be available at http://localhost:3001

 ### Kafka Configuration